erin-howard018/data_analysis_portfolio/README.md

 # Erin's Portfolio
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+This section contains brief descriptions of the projects data analytics I have undertaken.

 ### Project 1: Name of Project
 **Code:**